Rules to Better Azure - 28 Rules

 Microsoft Certified: Azure Administrator Associate

-Earn this certification to prove you have understand how to implement, manage and monitor an organization's Azure environment.
+Earn this certification to prove you understand how to implement, manage and monitor an organization's Azure environment.

 You will need to pass: Exam AZ-104: Microsoft Azure Administrator.